 Also for lawyers considering this, the North Carolina State Bar may be issuing an opinion that says that it is unethical for a lawyer to offer bargains through Groupon.

-Of course the severity of some of the penalties imposed depended on whether or not this was a first offense.
+Of course, the severity of some of the penalties imposed depended on whether or not this was the first offense.